UofT-DSI/shell/README.md

 ## Learning Outcomes
 By the end of the module, learners will:
 * Develop the ability to comfortably access and navigate the terminal
-* Develop the skills to independently troubleshoot issues by identifying problems, conducting research, and formulating questions using components of reproducibility.
+* Develop the skills to create, modify and delete directories and files

 ## Assignments
 **The Secret Password Assignment:** You are stuck in a virtual room and can only leave if you figure out the password!
 Fortunately, somebody left behind 5 clues for you to find the secret password, but the messaging are not that clear.
 It is your job to discover what the secret password is!